Please read the following changes to our Bidder Registration Form as of August 1, 2014.

 5. THE SUCCESSFUL BIDDER (PURCHASER) AT A TAX SALE HAS UNTIL FRIDAY BY 12:00pm to pay the full bid amount in the form of a cashier’s check to the Chancery Court Clerk and Master, Suite 308, 1 Public Square, Nashville TN 37201.
 The Chancery Court Clerk and Master may prohibit a purchaser who fails to comply with his or her bid from bidding at a tax sale for two (2) years.
 The successful bidder (purchaser), as a matter of law, becomes a party to the underlying delinquent tax lawsuit and is subject to legal action in the event he or she fails to pay the bid amount.
 The Metropolitan Government will institute legal action against any successful bidder (purchaser) who fails to comply with his or her bid.
 Any such legal action may include an order forcing bid compliance including a judgment for the bid amount and all costs and attorneys’ fees in pursuing the matter; an order that the property be resold at the purchaser’s risk, with a provision that the non-paying purchaser be held liable for the deficiency in sales price, if any, costs of the sale, and attorneys’ fees; an injunction prohibiting the purchaser from participating in further tax sales for a period of two (2) years; an order permitting the Metropolitan Government to place the property in a future tax sale; an order that the purchaser is in contempt of court; or any combination of the above.

 6. THE SALE IS COMPLETE when the Chancellor signs a Final Decree Confirming Sale.
 Purchasers will receive an unsigned copy of the Final Decree Confirming Sale from the Department of Law after the motion to confirm has been granted.
-Approximately ten (14) days later, the purchaser should contact the Chancery Court Clerk and Master and obtain a certified copy of the Order Confirming Sale for $7.00 and record it with the Register of Deeds.
+Approximately ten (14) days later, the purchaser should contact the Chancery Court Clerk and Master and obtain a certified copy of the Order Confirming Sale and record it with the Register of Deeds.
 If the property is subsequently redeemed, the cost of the certified copy and the recording fee may be included on the claim form to be filed with the Chancery Court Clerk and Master’s Office.
 After recording the Final Decree Confirming Sale with the Register of Deeds, purchasers should contact the Assessor’s Office and the Trustee’s Office to notify them of the change in ownership.

 7. THE PURCHASER’S FAILURE TO RECORD THE CERTIFIED COPY OF THE FINAL DECREE CONFIRMING SALE may cause the property to be included in another tax sale.
 The Metropolitan Government is not responsible for the recording of the certified copy of the Final Decree Confirming Sale nor is the Metropolitan Government liable for the owner’s failure to record.
 T.C.A. §67-5-2502(b).